icl-rocketry/Ricardo-JollyRoger/Hardware/Ricardo-BlackBox/README.md

-# Ricardo-BoardTemplate
+# Ricardo Board Template
-Board template including the required components for an ESP32S3 as well as CAN and USB.
+This is a KiCad template including the required components for an ESP32S3 with a USB-C port, a CAN transceiver, as well as logic power input regulation.
 This is the bare minimum needed for boards in the ricardo ecosystem.
+If you have followed the [hardware library usage instructions](https://github.com/icl-rocketry/iclr-hw), the hardware libraries will automatically be added to every project started from this template.

+## Usage
-To use, place the Ricardo-BoardTemplate folder in your KiCad user templates folder.
+To use this, clone this repository in your KiCad user templates folder.

 By default, this folder is:

+MacOS - ```/Users/{USERNAME}/Documents/KiCad/8.0/template/```

-Windows - %USERPROFILE%/Documents/KiCad/6.0/template
+Windows -  ```%USERPROFILE%/Documents/KiCad/8.0/template```

+Linux - ```/home/{USERNAME}/.local/share/kicad/8.0/template```

+Then, you will be able to access the template when making a new project in ```KiCad -> File -> New Project from Template... -> User Templates```